 The Bible talks much about generosity as an attitude for all who follow Christ.
 In Acts 2 we find the word “generous” as a trait being manifested by the early followers of Christ as they shared physical blessings in common with one another.
 These new believers were making sure that there were no unattended needs among them in the distribution of food.
-In 2 Corinthians 9 Paul exhorts the Christians in Corinth that they will be enriched as they prove themselves generous–which will lead to many forms of thanksgiving to God as others receive what the Corinthians give.
+In 2 Corinthians 9 Paul exhorts the Christians in Corinth that they will be enriched as they prove themselves generous, which will lead to many forms of thanksgiving to God as others receive what the Corinthians give.
 In 1 Timothy 6 Paul urges the rich in this world to be ready to share and to do so generously.
 If they do so, Paul stresses that they will be storing up treasure in heaven.
-In 2 Corinthians 8 Paul notes the great generosity of the Macedonian church in giving–but makes clear that their generous giving was not reflected in an overall amount, but in the attitude of their hearts to give beyond what they were able.
+In 2 Corinthians 8 Paul notes the great generosity of the Macedonian church in giving, but makes clear that their generous giving was not reflected in an overall amount.
+Rather it will be reflected in the attitude of their hearts to give beyond what they were able.

 These teachings and principles apply to every follower of Christ.
 But what could these principles uniquely look like in the life of a leader?